bahramee/wallet-management/README.md

 npm run test
 ```

-Please note that if your MongoDB is running on port 27017, you should first stop your local MongoDB and then run
+Please note that if your local MongoDB is running on port 27017, you should first stop your local MongoDB and then run
 ```
 docker compose up
 ```